pnlong/determine_tempo/README.md

 - convolutional block 3
 - convolutional block 4
 - flattening layer
-- linear layer 1
+- linear layer 1 (100 output features)
-- linear layer 2
+- linear layer 2 (10 output features)
-- linear layer 3 with a single-feature output (predicted BPM)
+- output layer (single-feature output, predicted BPM)

 This network performed poorly.
 On both training and validation sets, predicted tempos had an average error of roughly 18 BPM; this was inadequate for my standards.
 Because the training and validation sets had similar errors, I could tell that my network was suffering from neither high variance nor bias.
 Combined with the fact that its learning curve had essentially flattened-out after two out of 10 epochs of training, I diagnosed my original network's problem as poor network architecture.

 To clarify, my ultimate goal is to train a network that predicts tempo with an average error of less than 5 BPM, and with 95% of predictions having an error of less than 10 BPM.

 My next attempt involved using `torchvision`'s pretrained neural networks, specifically *ResNet50*.
+Upon loading *ResNet50*'s default weights, I replaced the final classification block with a single-feature-output regression block.
+The architecture of my regression block looked like this:

+- linear layer 1 (1000 output features)
+- linear layer 2 (single-feature output)

-Upon loading *ResNet50*'s default weights, I replaced the final classification layer with a single-feature-output regression layer.
-My method of training involved freezing all of the pretrained *ResNet50* weights while I trained my regression layer, followed up by a fine-tuning of the pretrained weights for the same amount of epochs while I froze my regression layer.
-I repeated this back-and-forth process three times.
+My method of training involved freezing all of the pretrained *ResNet50* weights while I trained my regression block, followed up by a fine-tuning of the pretrained weights for the same amount of epochs while I froze my regression block.
+I repeated this back-and-forth process three times, training six epochs each on the first pass, four each on the second pass, and finally two each on the third pass.
+To my surprise, this model actually performed slightly worse than my custom one, with an average error on both the training and validation sets of about 20 BPM.
+It was then that I realized that I had forgot a crucial detail in my final regression block: activation functions!
+I reworked the architecture of my regression block so that it looked like this:

+- linear layer 1 -> ReLU
+- linear layer 2 -> ReLU
+- linear layer 3 -> ReLU
+- output layer (single-feature output)